 Revd Manuela Schmucki

 Jessie Tang as the diocesan Intercultural Ministry Director.
-Jessie is an Ethnomusicologist who has an interest in second-generation immigrants, intercultural worship and missions.
+Jessie is an Ethnomusicologist who has an interest in second-generation immigrants, intercultural worship and mission.
 She was born and brought up in the UK and loves to speak about how important diversity is in loving others and knowing God more.
 You can find out more about Jessie here.

 Professor Ivan Browne - External evaluator

 Prof. Browne is the Director of Public Health for the City of Leicester.
 Born in Leicester, he is the son of two proud ‘Windrush generation’ West Indian parents and is closely linked to this local community as well as many others.
 Ivan has been in public service for over 30 years having worked within both local authority and NHS settings.
 Ivan is passionate about finding ways to tackle the significant levels of health and social inequality that are often prevalent within multicultural urban environments like Leicester.